sneakernets/DMXOPL/README.md

 As far as I know, anything that supports DMX patches and OPL3 emulation would be supported.
 If you want this included in your favorite OPL3 plugins, please let the authors know.
 I would be more than happy to see this patch included.

 ### Will any instruments use 4-op?
-In the OPL3 sense, No.
+In the OPL3 sense, No, at least for GM sounds.
+XG and GS sounds (WOPL only) may be a different story.
+We'll just have to see.

 ### Why not just use a soundfont?
 Because all soundfonts I've heard *stink* compared to the SC55, and to this day i'm not satisfied with the state of Sound Canvas soundfonts, or the software midi sequencers that claim to use them.